City Council of Singapore: History

-that empowered the President to abolish the City Council and the Rural Board, with the powers of the local authorities assumed by the government.
+that empowered the president to abolish the City Council and the Rural Board, with the powers of the local authorities assumed by the government.
 The City Council of the City of Singapore and the Singapore Rural Board were abolished in 1965.
 Ong Eng Guan was Singapore's first elected mayor in 1957 and continued to run the City Council from December 1957 till April 1959.

+In its final years, the City Council signed the Tebrau and Scudai Rivers Water Agreement in 1961 and the Johor River Water Agreement in 1962 with the Johore State Government of the Federation of Malaya, which remains in effect till this day.

 Elections

 Prior to the 1957 City Council elections, franchise was limited and the council was party appointed.
 From 1949 to 1953 there were 6 seats on council: